Dick, Kerr Ladies F.C.: "World Champions"

 In September 1923 they played a match against the leading Scottish side Rutherglen Ladies (led by James H. Kelly and based in Rutherglen near Glasgow) at Shawfield Park; Dick, Kerr Ladies had the unusual experience of a defeat, the Scottish team winning 2–0.
 Kelly declared his team "World Champions" following the match.
 It is speculated that the defeat prevented any rematch as Kerr's team were expected to win their matches.
 The title of "World Champions" was still used in Dick Kerr's advertising and in 1925 Kerr's team was claiming to be World Champions from 1917 to 1925.

 Colours

 The team's club colours were black and white striped jerseys with a small Union Jack on the left breast and blue shorts.
 Their England colours were white jerseys and blue shorts.
 The women also wore striped hats to cover their hair.

 Preston Ladies F.C.
 (1926–1965)

-In 1926, Alfred Frankland had a falling out with the Dick, Kerr Ladies ownership.
+In 1926, Alfred Frankland had a falling-out with the Dick, Kerr Ladies ownership.
 The team's name changed to "Preston Ladies F.C." and carried on playing until 1965.
 Despite having to play in more obscure locations due to the FA ban, the team saw an average of 5,000 spectators at their matches throughout the 1930s.
-In 1937, the team played against Scottish women champions, the Edinburgh Ladies and won 5–1, earning the "unofficial" title of world champions for the first time.
+In 1937, the team played against Scottish women champions, the Edinburgh Ladies, and won 5–1, earning the "unofficial" title of world champions for the first time.

+The side defeated a team from Paris 4–0 in 1954 with Bill Shankly as referee.
+The winners were presented with a cup afterwards.